DanielMcSheehy/EtherStocks/README.md

 ![Alt text](UpdatedScreenshot.png?raw=true "Title")
 EtherStocks

+In order to use this website, your browser needs to have the browser extension MetaMask installed.
+After that, you will see numerous stocks available for purchase in the table below.

 www.etherstocks.net

 This is a game; the rules are simple, try and make money buying and selling “stocks”.
 You can do this in a couple ways, you can simply buy low, sell high, or you can hodl and collect dividends.